mitaiethics/mitaiethics.github.io/info.md

 permalink: /
 ---

-The MIT AI and Ethics reading group aims to facilitate interdisciplinary, institute-wide discussions about AI technology and the concerns they motivate.
+The MIT AI and Ethics discussion group aims to facilitate interdisciplinary, institute-wide discussions about AI technology and the concerns they motivate.
 We want to provide a space for people in the MIT community to ask questions, gather feedback on ideas or research, learn about these topics, and find a community of other people interested in engaging.

 If you are interested, [please join our mailing list](https://groups.mit.edu/webmoira/list/ai-ethics).